-PHY 110-FUNDAMENTALS OF PHYSICS 2.5-1-3
+PHY 110-FUNDAMENTALS OF PHYSICS

 This course is designed to prepare students with no physics background for College Physics or Physics for Radiography.
 Topics covered include concepts in algebra and trigonometry essential for physics, principles and units of measurement, graphing, and an overview of the physical quantities and concepts studied in introductory physics.
-Prerequisite(s): MTH 052, MTH 052A or placement
+Prerequisite(s): MTH 052, MTH 052A or placement the production and diagnostic uses of X-Rays.
+Topics covered include energy, atomic structure, electricity and magnetism, electric generators and motors, X-Rays and radiography.
+Prerequisite(s): High school physics (C or better), PHY 107 or PHY 110 Corequisite(s): RAD 131, RAD 141, RAD 146

-PHY 125-PHYSICS FOR RADIOLOGY
+PHY 125-PHYSICS FOR RADIOLOGY 3-0-3